Authorization code flow

 code string Required.
 Provide your authorization code received in the previous step

 client_id string Required.
-Enter your application key (Production or Sandbox) here
+Enter your application client id here

 redirect_uri URI Required.
 This is a callback URI which determines where the response is sent.
 The value of this parameter must exactly match one of the URIs you have provided for your app upon registration.